Cleveland Way - Kildale to Swainby (★★★★★)

 | From the trig point on Carlton Bank |

-The heather is not so dramatic at this time of year, but if you come in late July or early August the whole view turns purple at once - with bright purple in late July, and then a fading colour heading through August.
+The heather is not so dramatic at this time of year, but if you come in late July or early August the whole view turns purple at once - with bright purple in late July, and then a fading colour through August.

 | Feeling a bit lazy today |